leanprover/lean-client-js/README.md

 ```
 And go to http://localhost:8080/

-You can then also run `npm run local-demo` to see the same code interacting with a locally-installed version of Lean.
+You can then also run `npm run node-demo` to see the same code interacting with a locally-installed version of Lean.